backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 Create an entity from the documentation template and you will get the needed setup for free.

-!!! warning Currently the scaffolder plugin is limited to create repositories inside GitHub organizations.
+!!! warning Currently the Backstage Software Templates are limited to create repositories inside GitHub organizations.
 You also need to generate an personal access token and use as an environment variable.
 Read more about this [here](../software-templates/installation.md#runtime-dependencies).